endless-sky/endless-sky-wiki/wiki/SpriteData.md

 #### Parameters for Ship Sprites only
 * `"transition delay" <number#>`: if a ship has requested a transition to a different state, i.e. FIRING to FLYING, wait for a certain number of frames before allowing that transition to occur.
 This would be used in places where there could be rapid state transitions.
 For example, if a ship has fired its primary weapon, chances are it might fire its primary weapon again, so instead of immediately transitioning to the flying state, we can wait in the firing state for a certain number of frames before entering the flying state again.
-* `"transition type" <number#>`: currently, three transistion types are supported: 0 (immediate), 1 (finish), 2 (rewind).
-The default value is set to 0, meaning that if a ship changes state e.g. from FIRING to FLYING, the currently used sprite would immediately switch from the FIRING sprite to the FLYING sprite.
-If it is 1 (finish), the ship will first finish the FIRING animation, up until the last frame, before switching the state to FLYING.
-And if it is 2 (rewind), the ship will rewind to the first frame of the animation from whichever frame it is on currently before completing the transition to FLYING.
+* `"transition type" <number#>`: currently, three transistion types are supported: "immediate", "finish" and "rewind".
+The default value is set to "immediate", meaning that if a ship changes state e.g. from FIRING to FLYING, the currently used sprite would immediately switch from the FIRING sprite to the FLYING sprite.
+If it is "finish", the ship will first finish the FIRING animation, up until the last frame, before switching the state to FLYING.
+And if it is "rewind", the ship will rewind to the first frame of the animation from whichever frame it is on currently before completing the transition to FLYING.
-* `"indicate"`: applying this parameter to your sprite animation means that it must complete the animation before performing the desired action e.g. if you are trying to fire your primary weapon, the animation must reach the last frame before the weapons can actually be fired.
-This keyword also sets the `"repeat"` flag to false, and forces the animation to start at the zeroth frame. `"no indicate"` can also be used to disallow indication, this can be useful when dealing with trigger sprites.
+* `"indicate" <number# (optional)>`: applying this parameter to your sprite animation means that it must complete the animation before performing the desired action e.g. if you are trying to fire your primary weapon, the animation must reach the desired frame (optional parameter) before the weapons can actually be fired.
+If the frame number is not given, it will default to the last frame of the animation.
+This keyword also sets the `"repeat"` flag to false, and forces the animation to start at the zeroth frame.
-* `"indicate percentage" <percentage#>`: applying this parameter does the same thing as the `"indicate"` keyword with one major difference, only the requested percentage of the animation needs to play before the action can be done.
-The animation will still complete fully.
-E.g. if we are trying to fire, and the FIRING animation indicate percentage is set to 50, then half of the firing animation will play before we can start to fire, and the second half will continue to play after we start firing until it reaches the last frame, where the animation will stop.
 * `"trigger" <name>`: requiring a name for the sprite like seen above, see below for more information

 ##### Trigger Sprites